Hida-Takayama – 飛弾高山

 In the town centre of Takayama there are traditional streets, traces of the Edo period where carpentry and construction techniques were among the most well reckoned of Japan.

-Two times a year, in spring and autumn, it is celebrated the Takayama Matsuri, considered one of the three most beautiful festivals in Japan.
+Two times a year, in spring and autumn, you can enjoy the Takayama Matsuri, considered one of the three most beautiful festivals in Japan.

 How to get to Hidatakayama

-If you are going from Tokyo or the Kinki, first head to Nagoya station.
+If you are going from Tōkyō or the Kansai region, first head to Nagoya station.

-From Tokyo to Nagoya it takes approximately one hour with the Tōkaidō Shinkansen.
-From Nagoya transfer to the Hida or Wide View Hida limited express trains bound for Takayama or Toyama, and in about two and a half hours you’ll arrive at Takayama station.
-All the route is fully covered by the Japan Rail Pass, without which you have to pay around 14.000 yen one way from Tokyo.
+From Tōkyō to Nagoya it takes approximately one hour with the Tōkaidō Shinkansen.
+From Nagoya transfer to the Hida or Wide View Hida limited express trains bound for Takayama or Toyama, in about two and a half hours you’ll arrive at Takayama station.
+All the route is fully covered by the Japan Rail Pass, without which you have to pay around 14.000 yen one way from Tōkyō.

 More information here http://tinyurl.com/lfkgukq

-Getting there from the Hokuriku is even easier.
+Getting there from the Hokuriku (Toyama, Ishikawa and Fukui prefectures) is even easier.
 If you can go by plane to Toyama airport, and fixed route buses for Toyama station leave from here.
 With the Hida limited express it is possible to arrive at Takayama station in about one and a half hours.